mayankmania/smarthome/README.md

    ```
 3. To work with Raspberry PI pins, you need to run the node server as super user, **sudo -i** command can be used for the same
 4. Assuming that the project is copied on **Desktop**.
 Now navigate to the path /home/pi/Desktop/smarthome, run **node index.js** command to start the node server on 9000 port.
 This will host our application locally on 9000 port
-5. Navigate to the browser hit localhost:9000, it should present a HTML based UI which can be used for controlling the home appliances
+5. Navigate to the browser hit localhost:9000.
+It should present a HTML based UI, which can be used for controlling the home appliances